 Layout templates overview

-Layout templates are Page Builder content areas containing rows, columns, and modules, which can be appended to or replace existing layouts.
+Layout templates are Beaver Builder layouts containing rows, columns, and modules, which can be appended to or replace existing layouts.
 After a layout template is added to a page, any aspect of the layout or content can be modified.

 Tip: If you're not sure what the content area of a page is, see this article.

-Layout templates are accessed from the Templates tab in the Content panel (in Page Builder 2.x) or the Templates button in the upper right of the screen (Page Builder 1.x).
+Layout templates are accessed from the Templates tab in the Content panel at the upper right of the screen.

-There are two types of layout templates in Page Builder:
+There are two types of layout templates in Beaver Builder:

 See the following sections also:

 Beaver Builder comes with a number of built-in layout templates, which can be a shortcut to designing your pages.
 Use a layout template that's similar to the design you want, make tweaks to the layout, and add your own content, and you've got a great looking page in no time.
 Or just try out various layout templates for inspiration or to learn how the layout was constructed.